-To adjust the vernier press "UP" or "DOWN".
+To adjust the vernier, press "UP" or "DOWN".
 Unlike most functions the vernier setting has immediate effect as the vernier is adjusted.
 "SET" need not be pressed.
-This allows one to continually adjust the bath temperature with the vernier as it is displayed.
+This allows the bath temperature to be continually adjusted as it is displayed.